Parsely/parsely-android/README.md

 at the top of the file.

-Before using the toolkit, you must initialize the Parsely object with your public api key.
+Before using the toolkit, you must initialize the Parsely object with your public site id.
 This is usually best to do in the `MainActivity`'s `onCreate` method.

     @Override
     protected void onCreate(Bundle savedInstanceState) {